 The USB passthrough, while convenient, still remains to only to be a USB 2.0 port despite how ubiquitous USB 3.0 has become over the last decade.

 By comparison, the Romer-G Linear switch feels firm but without introducing too much resistance.
 Thanks to the boxy nature of the underlying mechanism, each key press actuates evenly and comes to a nearly silent stop.
 Comparatively, we’ve always felt Cherry MX Red offers so little resistance, the keys chatter and feel uneven when actuated.

 Easily the biggest difference between this keyboard and its predecessor is it commemorates the introduction of Logitech’s Romer-G Linear switch.
 Up until now, the peripheral’s maker’s only proprietary key switch has been a tactile one.

-Logitech promises its new Romer-G Linear switch delivers a quieter and 25% faster keystroke than its leading competitor.
-After using the keyboard for a week straight, we feel the peripheral maker has fully delivered on its claims and developed a key switch that’s better than the Cherry MX Red switch.
+This new Romer-G Linear Switch, according to Logitech, promises a quieter and 25% faster keystroke than competitors.
+After using the keyboard for about a week, we feel the peripheral maker has fully delivered on its claims, and has developed a key switch that’s better than the Cherry MX Red switch.

 Not only does it feel faster while gaming, the Romer-G Linear switch is something we actually enjoy typing on.
 Our biggest pet-peeve of reviewing keyboards with Cherry MX Red is they’re often not good for anything other than gaming and feel terrible to type anything beyond our Steam logins.